abzh423/design_patterns/README.md

 # Design Patterns and Best Practices

-This book is for web developers who want to increase their understanding of React and apply it to real-life app development.
+For web developers who want to increase their understanding of React and apply it to real-life app development.
 Intermediate-level experience with React and JavaScript is assumed.

 ### Related Books
 * The React Workshop [[Amazon]](https://www.amazon.in/dp/183864556X)